Ann Widdecombe: Reality television

+Presenting

+In 2005, BBC Two broadcast six episodes of The Widdecombe Project, an agony-aunt television series.

+Also in 2005, she presented the show Ann Widdecombe to the Rescue, in which she acted as an agony aunt, offering advice to disputing families, couples and others across the UK.

-She was the guest host of news quiz Have I Got News for You twice, in 2006 and 2007.
-Her first appearance as guest host, in 2006, was widely regarded as a success.
-Following her second appearance, Widdecombe said she would never appear on the show again because of comments made by panellist Jimmy Carr which she considered filth, though she called regular panellists Ian Hislop and Paul Merton "the fastest wits in showbusiness".
-Merton later revealed that he thought Widdecombe had been "the worst ever presenter" of the show, particularly on her second appearance where Merton claimed she "thought she was Victoria Wood".
+She was the guest host of news quiz show Have I Got News for You twice, in 2006 and 2007.
+Her first appearance, in 2006, was widely regarded as a success.
+After her second appearance, Widdecombe said she would not return to the show because of comments made by panellist Jimmy Carr which she considered filth, though she described regular panellists Ian Hislop and Paul Merton as "the fastest wits in showbusiness".

-In 2007 she awarded the University Challenge trophy to the winners.
-In the same year, she appeared in "The Sound of Drums", the 12th episode of the third series of the science-fiction drama Doctor Who, endorsing the Master's Prime Minister campaign.
-In 2007 and 2008 Widdecombe fronted a television series called Ann Widdecombe Versus, on ITV1, in which she spoke to various people about things related to her as an MP, with an emphasis on confronting those responsible for problems she wished to tackle.
-In 2007 she talked about prostitution, social benefits, and truancy.
-A fourth episode was screened on 18 September 2008 in which she travelled around London and Birmingham talking to girl gangs.
+In 2007 and 2008, Widdecombe fronted an ITV1 series titled Ann Widdecombe Versus, in which she spoke to various people about issues related to her work as an MP, with an emphasis on confronting those responsible for problems she wished to address.
+In 2007, she discussed prostitution, social benefits, and truancy.
+A fourth episode was broadcast on 18 September 2008, in which she travelled around London and Birmingham talking to girl gangs.

+In 2012, she hosted 30 one-hour episodes of Cleverdicks, a quiz show for Sky Atlantic.

+On 4 November 2012, Widdecombe guest-hosted an episode of BBC's Songs of Praise about singleness.

+Documentaries

+In 2002, she appeared in a Louis Theroux documentary depicting her life in and out of politics.

+In April 2012, she presented an hour-long documentary for BBC Radio 5 Live, Drunk Again: Ann Widdecombe Investigates, examining how British attitudes to alcohol consumption had changed in recent years.

+In 2020, Widdecombe visited Halden Prison in Norway for the documentary The World's Most Luxurious Prison.

+Other appearances

+In 2005 she appeared in a discussion programme on Five about England's greatest monarch since the Norman Conquest; she chose Charles II.

-In 2009, Widdecombe appeared with Archbishop John Onaiyekan in an "Intelligence Squared" debate in which they defended the motion that the Catholic Church was a force for good.
-Arguing against the motion were Stephen Fry and Christopher Hitchens, who won the debate overall.
+In 2009 Widdecombe appeared with Archbishop John Onaiyekan in an "Intelligence Squared" debate defending the motion that the Catholic Church was a force for good.
+Stephen Fry and Christopher Hitchens argued against the motion and won the debate overall.

+In 2009 she partially defended Carol Thatcher's use of the word 'golliwog' on Any Questions?, saying: "There is a generation to whom a golliwog is merely a toy, a generation which was much endeared by its golliwogs which grew up with them on jam jars ... and there is a generation, a new generation for whom that word is deeply offensive and one does have to make I think some allowance for the fact."